-MSCN 4065 New Media Communication (3,2,1) (E) Students will acquire a basic understanding of the process and characteristics of, and application in new media communication.
-They will be able to analyse the emergence of using new media in response to the dynamic changes in audience activity and technology.
-The course will also focus on how various media industry, including journalism, public relations and advertising, transform their media content and delivery on digital media platform.
-The course will end with providing hands-on experience to students to produce their own content in new media communication, with discussing the social and cultural issues encompassing the rise of digital media.
+MSCN 4065 New Media Communication (3,2,1)

+Through this course, students will acquire a basic understanding of the process and characteristics of, and application in new media communication.
+The students will be able to analyse the emergence of using new media in response to the dynamic changes in audience activity and technology.
+The course will then also focus on how various media industry, including journalism, public relations and advertising, transform their media content and delivery on digital media platform.
+The course will end with providing hands-on experience to students to produce their own content in digital communication, and with discussing the social and cultural issues encompassing the rise of digital media.